Accenture/openathon-2019-angular/lab-05/README.md

 }
 ```

 Note how we inject the *UserService* service to use the *signup* method and call to the appropriate endpoint to create a new user in our *db.json*.
-We send to this endpoint the data collected form the user form (*this.signupForm.value*).
+We send to this endpoint the data collected from the user form (*this.signupForm.value*).
 After that, we send the user to the *events* view.

-In order to pick up the data from user we need the html view like this:
+In order to pick up the data from the user we need the HTML view like this:

 ```html
 <div class="container">